hpe-storage/python-hpedockerplugin/README.md

 playbooks to support your application manager (apt, etc.) and the pre-requisite packages.
 ```
 These playbooks perform the following tasks on the Master/Worker nodes as defined in the Ansible [hosts](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/ansible_3par_docker_plugin/hosts) file.
-* Configure the Docker Services for the HPE 3PAR Docker Volume Plug-in
+* Configure the Docker Services for the HPE 3PAR Docker Volume Plug-in.
-* Deploys the config files (iSCSI or FC) to support your environment
+* Deploys the config files (iSCSI or FC) to support your environment.
-* Installs the HPE 3PAR Docker Volume Plug-in (Containerized version)
+* Installs the HPE 3PAR Docker Volume Plug-in (Containerized version).
-* For standalone docker environment, deploys an HPE customized etcd cluster
+* For standalone docker environment, deploys an HPE customized etcd cluster.
-* For Kubernetes/OpenShift, deploys a Highly Available HPE etcd cluster used by the HPE 3PAR Docker Volume plugin
+* For Kubernetes/OpenShift, deploys a Highly Available HPE etcd cluster used by the HPE 3PAR Docker Volume plugin.
-* Supports single node (Use only for testing purposes) or multi-node deployment (HA) as defined in the Ansible hosts file
+* Supports single node (Use only for testing purposes) or multi-node deployment (HA) as defined in the Ansible hosts file.
-* Deploys the HPE FlexVolume Driver
+* Deploys the HPE FlexVolume Driver.
-* FlexVolume driver deployment for single master and multimaster will be as per the below table
+* FlexVolume driver deployment for single master and multimaster will be as per the below table.

 Cluster       | OS 3.9        | OS 3.10        | OS 3.11    | K8S 1.11      |  K8S 1.12     | K8S 1.13     | K8S 1.14     | K8S 1.15
 ------------- | ------------- | -------------  | -----------|------------   |-------------  |------------- |------------- | -------------